DanielNehemiah/dan-sandbox-tests/README.md

 ## Create a kernel from an environment
 `ipython kernel install --name "local-venv" --user`

-## Starting jupyterlab
+## Starting jupyterlab to run in the background
-jupyter-lab --no-browser
+`jupyter-lab --no-browser`